nalger2/cpsc-322-final-project/README.md

 * The folder `input_data`: contains the original dataset csv file: `stroke_data.csv`, as well as various cleaned versions of the dataset
 * `project_app.py` contains the flask app of our best classifier
     * **To run the flask web app, run `python project_app.py`**
+    * Edit prediction by modifying request values of keys

 ### Other Files
 * `test_myclassifiers`: demonstrates our test driven development, and houses the tests for our various classifiers.